Qajar Iran: Development and decline

 In 1856, during the Anglo-Persian War, Britain prevented Iran from reasserting control over Herat.
 The city had been part of Iran in Safavid times, but Herat had been under Durrani rule since the mid–18th century.
 Britain also extended its control to other areas of the Persian Gulf during the 19th century.
 Meanwhile, by 1881, Russia had completed its conquest of present-day Turkmenistan and Uzbekistan, bringing Russia's frontier to Persia's northeastern borders and severing historic Iranian ties to the cities of Bukhara, Merv and Samarqand.
 With the conclusion of the Treaty of Akhal on 21 September 1881, Iran ceased any claim to all parts of Turkestan and Transoxiana, setting the Atrek River as the new boundary with Imperial Russia.
 Hence Merv, Sarakhs, Ashgabat, and the surrounding areas were transferred to Russian control under the command of General Alexander Komarov in 1884.
 Several trade concessions by the Iranian government put economic affairs largely under British control.
 By the late 19th century, many Iranians believed that their rulers were beholden to foreign interests.

 Mirza Taghi Khan Amir Kabir, was the young prince Naser al-Din's advisor and constable.
 With the death of Mohammad Shah in 1848, Mirza Taqi was largely responsible for ensuring the crown prince's succession to the throne.
-When Nasser ed-Din succeeded to the throne, Amir Nezam was awarded the position of the prime minister and the title of Amir Kabir, the Great Ruler.
+When Naser ed-Din succeeded to the throne, Amir Nezam was awarded the position of the prime minister and the title of Amir Kabir, the Great Ruler.

 At that time, Iran was nearly bankrupt.
 During the next two and a half years Amir Kabir initiated important reforms in virtually all sectors of society.
 Government expenditure was slashed, and a distinction was made between the private and public purses.
 The instruments of central administration were overhauled, and Amir Kabir assumed responsibility for all areas of the bureaucracy.
 There were Bahai revolts and a revolt in Khorasan at the time but were crushed under Amir Kabir.
 Foreign interference in Iran's domestic affairs was curtailed, and foreign trade was encouraged.
 Public works such as the bazaar in Tehran were undertaken.
 Amir Kabir issued an edict banning ornate and excessively formal writing in government documents; the beginning of a modern Persian prose style dates from this time.